Uwera12/DATA-STRUCTURE-EXAM-223012758-UWERA-Annet/C++_OOP_FINAL_PROJECT/README.md

-struct Group { // a structure representing a group with a name and dynamic list of contact members. char name[20]; // this allows creation of a name of group with characters or space limited to 20.
+struct Group { // a structure representing a group with a name and dynamic list of contact members.

+ char name[20]; // this allows creation of a name of group with characters or space limited to 20.

- ContactBase** members; // A dynamic array of pointers to ContactBase objects (can hold Friends or Work contacts), it's a pointer to a pointer. int memberCount; // How many contacts are currently in this group Group(const char* groupName) { // Constructor for Group strcpy(name, groupName);
+ ContactBase** members; // A dynamic array of pointers to ContactBase objects (can hold Friends or Work contacts), it's a pointer to a pointer.

- members = nullptr; // Initialize members to null (no members yet) memberCount = 0; // No members yet
+ int memberCount; // this shows how many contacts are currently in this group Group(const char* groupName) { // Constructor for Group strcpy(name, groupName); // this copy text from groupName into name members = nullptr; // Initialize members to null (no members yet) memberCount = 0; // No members yet
  }

- void addMember(ContactBase* contact) {
+ void addMember(ContactBase* contact) { // this is a function that adds a contact or a new member to the group.
- // Dynamically resize the members array to add a new contact ContactBase** temp = new ContactBase*[memberCount + 1]; // Create a new array, one size larger for (int i = 0; i < memberCount; i++) temp[i] = members[i]; // Copy existing members to the new array temp[memberCount] = contact; // Add the new contact at the end
+ ContactBase** temp = new ContactBase*[memberCount + 1]; // Create a new array, one size larger
+ for (int i = 0; i < memberCount; i++)
+ temp[i] = members[i]; // Copy existing members to the new array
+ temp[memberCount] = contact; // Add the new contact at the end